NXT UK (WWE brand): Overview

 In addition to the above four championships, there were two other championships that were also available to NXT UK wrestlers but not exclusive to the brand.
 These were the NXT Cruiserweight Championship and the WWE 24/7 Championship.

 The NXT Cruiserweight Championship was for wrestlers billed as 205 lbs and under, regarded as cruiserweights.
 It was originally established for Raw in September 2016 as the WWE Cruiserweight Championship.
 After 205 Live became its own brand in 2018, the title became exclusive to 205 Live and it then came under the NXT brand with a rename in 2019 when 205 Live merged under NXT.
 The title's contendership was extended to NXT UK in January 2020 when NXT UK's Jordan Devlin won the championship.
 The title was then retired in January 2022 when it was unified into the NXT North American Championship, with Carmelo Hayes recognized as the final champion.

 Introduced in May 2019, the WWE 24/7 Championship was a specialized championship in which it could be defended anytime, anywhere, as long as a WWE referee was present, allowing it to be defended on any brand.
 Despite this, the title was never won by an NXT UK wrestler or appeared on any NXT UK event.
-The championship remained active until November 2022.
+While NXT UK was discontinued in September 2022, the championship remained active until November 2022.
 After Nikki Cross won the title on the November 7 episode of Raw, she discarded the belt in a trash can backstage and two days later, it was listed as inactive on WWE.com.